DragonSenses/Algorithms/LeetCode/542-01-matrix/problem.md

 - **No Additional Data Structures**: Apart from the output matrix, no extra space is utilized, leading to a constant space complexity of `O(1)`.

 By understanding these complexities, we see why the brute force approach can be impractical for large matrices due to its quadratic time complexity.

+# Breadth-First Search (BFS) Approach

+## **Intuition**

+**Optimized Brute Force**:
+Searching the entire matrix is inefficient.
+Instead, we use Breadth-First Search (BFS) to find the nearest 0 for each 1.
+As soon as we encounter a 0 during BFS, we know it's the closest, so we can stop searching for that particular 1 and move to the next.

+**Refinement**:
+Starting BFS from each 1 is inefficient as it only updates one cell per BFS, potentially resulting in high complexity.
+To optimize, start BFS from all 0s, updating the distances of all 1s along the way.